ryanmcdonough/lexplore/README.md

 How it works
 ------------

 The script processes PDF files containing NDAs, extracts the text content, and uses a language model to parse the information into a structured format.
-It handles multi-party NDAs, extracting information about all parties involved, the effective date, term, confidentiality provisions, and governing law.
+It handles multi-party NDAs, extracting comprehensive information about all aspects of the agreement.

 Output
 ------